rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 great place to refer to as a reminder of how modules work.

-- **Start from the crate root**: When compiling a crate, the compiler first looks in the crate root file (usually _src/lib.rs_ for a library crate or _src/main.rs_ for a binary crate) for code to compile.
+- **Start from the crate root**: When compiling a crate, the compiler first looks in the crate root file (usually _src/lib.rs_ for a library crate and _src/main.rs_ for a binary crate) for code to compile.
 - **Declaring modules**: In the crate root file, you can declare new modules;
   say you declare a “garden” module with `mod garden;`.
 The compiler will look